pChocz/orthodrome-calculator/README.md

 # Orthodrome Calculator

+### Theory first

-Calculator for the orthodrome (great circle) and loxodrome parameters for navigation purposes.
+Calculator for the orthodrome (great circle) and loxodrome parameters for the navigation purposes.

 Orthodrome is a part of the great circle that crosses any pair of the points on the sphere.
 Through any two points on a sphere (that are not directly opposite each other), there is